melxincognito/bp-design-next/README.md

 <li>react-dom 18.1.0 </li>
 </ul>

 <ins><i> App wont load data correctly if you don't have the database running at the same time.
-Scroll down and read Server Side documentation for instructions on how to run it locally. </i></ins>
+Read getting started to see how to run application in the client and server directories. </i></ins>

 ## Cards Components